daien/daien.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Adrien Gaidon is an experienced Machine Learning researcher, engineer, manager, executive, technical advisor, and Adjunct Professor of Computer Science at Stanford.
+Dr. Adrien Gaidon is an experienced Machine Learning researcher, engineer, manager, executive, and investor.
+He is a Partner at [Calibrate Ventures](https://www.calibratevc.com/), an Adjunct Professor of Computer Science at Stanford, and a technical advisor and former head of ML at [TRI](https://www.tri.global/).

 Since 2007, Dr. Gaidon has been working on Principle-centric ML: learning algorithms that effectively combine concise prior knowledge and large-scale data.
 In particular, Dr. Gaidon has a deep expertise in Embodied Intelligence, including Computer Vision, Autonomous Driving, and Robotics, with more than 100 patents and 100 publications at top AI venues like CVPR and NeurIPS.